Programme overview

 - Parallel and distributed systems, Quantum computing

-The research areas align with the professional profiles the Ph.D. programme intends to train, are consistent with the state of the art of similar programmes at national and international levels, are of great scientific and technological interest both for industry and public bodies, and significantly impact society in general.
-Indeed, they deal with essential issues behind technical development and digital transformation, as demonstrated by European research funding policies.
+The research areas are consistent with the profiles that the course aims to train, are aligned with the state of the art of similar programs at both national and international levels, and are of scientific and technological interest for both industry and public institutions.
+They also have a significant impact on society as a whole, addressing industrial and institutional needs.
+These areas are essential for fostering technological development and digital transformation, as also recognized by European research funding policies.

 Organization